Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

 We lift and get the Slater point $W:= VV^T\in \hat \QQ, W\succ 0, W>0$. \end{proof}

 We now extend this to obtain \FRp.
 We use our exposing vector viewpoint rather than the internal view in~\cite[Theorem 3.2]{Tun:01}.
-We note that we could not move the nonnegativity constraints onto $R$ as is done for our applications after \SRp.
+We note that we can not move here the nonnegativity constraints onto $R$ as is done for our applications after \SRp.
 Moreover, though the Slater condition holds for the \FR feasible set in~\cref{eq:genSlater}, it is not necessarily true that the \textdef{Mangasarian-Fromovitz constraint qualification} holds, since some of the linear equality constraints typically become redundant after \FRp.
 We can however discard redundant equality constraints. \begin{theorem}[facial reduction] Suppose that the affine hull, $\aff(\conv(\QQ))= \LL$ and $\dim(\LL)=d$.
-Then there exists $A,b$ with $A$ full row rank and
+Then there exist $A$ and $b$ with $A$ full row rank such that

 Let $U = $ and $V$ be full column rank with $\range(V) = \nul(U)$.
 Then there exists a Slater point $\hat R$ for the \FRp, \DNN feasible set

 where $(VRV^T)_S$ is the vector with indices chosen from the set $S$, and